Special Grant for Short-term Placements

 - After Return

-- Studying in an accredited bachelor’s, master’s or doctoral programme at MU, and in the time of submitting the application having finished at least the first semester of bachelor’s studies at MU.
+- Studying in a full-time or part-time accredited bachelor’s, master’s or doctoral programme at MU, and in the time of submitting the application having finished at least the first semester of bachelor’s studies at MU.

 - Compatibility of the study programmes at MU and at the chosen foreign university, which means that the faculty confirms that the course taken will be recognised as part of the study plan at MU (Learning Agreement, Training Agreement).